turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetForceField(Entity entity) : ForceFieldComponent? result  -- query the ForceFieldComponent of the entity (if exists)
 - Component_GetWeather(Entity entity) : WeatherComponent? result  -- query the WeatherComponent of the entity (if exists)
 - Component_GetSound(Entity entity) : SoundComponent? result  -- query the SoundComponent of the entity (if exists)
+- Component_GetVideo(Entity entity) : VideoComponent? result  -- query the VideoComponent of the entity (if exists)
 - Component_GetCollider(Entity entity) : ColliderComponent? result  -- query the ColliderComponent of the entity (if exists)
 - Component_GetExpression(Entity entity) : ExpressionComponent? result  -- query the ExpressionComponent of the entity (if exists)
 - Component_GetHumanoid(Entity entity) : HumanoidComponent? result  -- query the HumanoidComponent of the entity (if exists)